-Beginning with the 2026 tax or income year, as applicable, the bill establishes a tax credit for employers that contribute to a current employee's disaster savings account, which they may claim against the corporation business tax or personal income tax (but not the withholding tax).
+Beginning with the 2027 tax or income year, as applicable, the bill establishes a tax credit for employers that contribute to a current employee's first-time homebuyer savings account, which they may claim against the corporation business tax or personal income tax (but not the withholding tax).
 The bill sets the annual credit amount at 10% of the employer's contributions to the employees' accounts, capped at \$2,500 for any specific employee.
-For the 2026 tax or income year, the credit may include contributions made during the 2025 and 2026 tax or income years.)
+(Corresponding with the bill's individual deductions, the 2027 credit includes contributions made during the 2026 and 2027 tax or income years.)

 Under the bill, if the employer is an S corporation or a partnership for federal income tax purposes, the employer's shareholders or partners may claim the credit.
-For a single-member limited liability company that is disregarded as an entity separate from its owner (i.e. a disregarded entity), the owner may claim the credit if he or she is subject to business corporation or income tax.
-Taxpayers claiming the credit must give DRS documentation that supports their claim, as the commissioner requires.
+For a single-member limited liability company that is disregarded as an entity separate from its owner, the owner may claim the credit if he or she is subject to business corporation or income tax.
+Taxpayers claiming the credit must provide DRS supporting documentation, as the commissioner requires.